Battle of the Beaufort: Preparations for the attack

 The IDF Northern Command had been planning to capture the Beaufort for a long time before the war, assigning the mission to the commando unit of the Golani Brigade.
 The unit had studied the castle for years and trained for tactics to conquer it.

 In August 1980 the IDF launched an operation attempting to conquer the Beaufort castle.
-Israeli air force and artillery attacked the castle itself, al-Khardali Bridge, north-east, just below the fortress, as well as the nearby villages of Arnoun and Kafr Tibnit.
-An infantry unit belonging to the Golani brigade attempted to occupy the castle but was beaten back.
+Israeli air force and artillery attacked the castle itself, al-Khardali Bridge, north-east, just below the fortress, as well as the nearby villages of Arnoun and Kfar Tebnit.
+An infantry unit belonging to the Golani Brigade attempted to occupy the castle but was beaten back.
 Three IDF soldiers were killed while the Palestinians suffered 29 casualties.
 The high casualties prompted the Palestinians to reinforce their positions at Beaufort, building a network of covered trenches and reinforced shelters dug into the hillsides.

-However, the way the invasion progressed in 1982, made the capture of the Beaufort unnecessary.
-Capture would have been necessary had the IDF decided to cross the Litani River via the al-Khardali bridge, as they had in 1980- But since the IDF instead decided to use the Qa'qa'iya Bridge, located much further to the west, the Israelis could have proceeded to Nabatiye unaffected by the Beaufort.
+However, the way the invasion progressed in 1982 made the capture of the Beaufort unnecessary.
+Capture would have been necessary had the IDF decided to cross the Litani River via the al-Khardali bridge, as they had in 1980, but since the IDF instead decided to use the Qa'qa'iya bridge, located much further to the west, the Israelis could have proceeded to Nabatiye unaffected by the Beaufort.
 Since the PLO troops stationed in and around the castle were not firing at Israeli settlements when the war began, there was no urgent need to neutralize them.
 The General Staff issued a command to postpone the operation, but the command failed to reach the Golani commando unit.

 The former commander of the Golani commandos, Giora (Guni) Harnik, had been discharged from the IDF just a week earlier, but was suddenly called back.
 Since the unit commander, Moshe Kaplinsky, was gravely wounded while on the road, Harnik was sent as replacement.
-He drove there so fast that his APC flipped over, although he and the other passengers were uninjured.
+He drove there so fast that his APC flipped over, although he and the other passengers were unharmed.
 His surprise return was a morale boost for the men of the unit.
 His deputy was Mordechai (Moti) Goldman.